 In summary, here’s a machine learning checklist of key feature of intelligence taken from the above linked article:

 What then is a good fit?

-I’ve expanded on this in another post, but for now I’ll provide a clue by pointing to an excellent essay by Pat Langley, in which he highlights differences between the current mainstream approaches to AI, and what he calls the ‘Cognitive Systems Paradigm’.
+I’ve expanded on this in another post, but for now I’ll provide a clue by pointing to a short article about Pat Langley’s excellent essay, in which he highlights differences between the current mainstream approaches to AI, and what he calls the ‘Cognitive Systems Paradigm’.